 I have a number of wire knitted bracelets in my Etsy store, I thought it would be fun to show some construction photos of one being made.
 In writing the blog, I now realize how very complicated the process is.
 Maybe I'm not charging enough?

-It all starts with a bead mixture, I am usually inspired by a single bead strand or color and work from there.
+mixture, I am usually inspired by a single bead strand or color and work from there.
 The bracelet in the construction photos was inspired by these turquoise seed beads I had in a vial on my worktable.
 I put all the beads in a dish and add beads from the collection until I am satisfied with the look and it feels right. the bead choices can be tricky because they cannot be much larger than 4mm or it is really difficult to knit.
 It's a balance of large and small beads to get the right texture and look in the finished product.

 I have a collection of 28-32 gauge copper wire in different colors, so then the wire color decision must be made.
 I usually like copper or silver, but sometimes a color calls out (gut instinct).
 All of the beads in the bracelet then are strung out on the wire.
 I use permanently colored copper wire, it seems to hold up the best to the knitting process.
 There is a lot of strain on the wire while knitting, to keep the tension, and I have had other types of wire break.
 Also, there are between 45-75 feet of wire in each bracelet, sterling silver 30G wire can get pricey.